PikalaxALT/kirby/README.md

 ## Setup

-Create a Python virtual environment with the packages outlined in `requirements.txt`.
+Create a Python virtual environment with the packages outlined in `pyproject.toml`.

 You will need to provide the following resources:

+- Docker, to build the base ROMs
 - Discord bot token, required for the bot to login to discord
 - Vanilla copy of [Pokemon Crystal (U)(1.1)](/pret/pokecrystal)
 - Unmodified copy of [Pokemon Crystal Speedchoice v7.4.13 or later](/choatix/pokecrystal-speedchoice/releases/tag/latest)